 The vibrant design and technology department hums with creativity and activity during the academic day.
 It also proves very popular with our pupils as one of our many, successful extra-curricular activities.

 The philosophy of the music department is to provide a comprehensive educational opportunity to young musicians in the knowledge, practice and appreciation of music.
 We believe that Music can effectively change the way children feel, think and act.
-It affects emotion and moods, providing opportunity for personal expression and reflection.
-It develops thinking, increases perception, imagination, creativity intuition, sensitivity, perseverance, a sense of achievement and enjoyment, and physical co-ordination: all important life-skills.

 Ensemble playing has tremendous value, offering students opportunities to achieve their maximum potential whilst at the same time enriching the life of the school.

 Examinations: Pembroke House School is a registered examination centre for the Associated Board of the Royal Schools of Music (ABRSM) and exams are held around June and July every year, although these are not compulsory.
+The school also enters students for the MTB examinations termly.